VirtualBrightPlayz/CommsHack/README.md

 There isn't a builtin converter for the plugin.
 Audio comes in different formats and as such can be a pain to decode.
 So we added ffmpeg support.
 Downloads for the binaries can be found at: https://ffmpeg.org/download.html

-If you would like to use this without ffmpeg, read up on how to convert the files beforehand https://dissonance.readthedocs.io/en/latest/Tutorials/Custom-Microphone-Capture/index.html
+If you would like to use this without ffmpeg, read up on how to convert the files beforehand https://dissonance.readthedocs.io/en/latest/Tutorials/Custom-Microphone-Capture/index.html (Step 4)

 ## Permissions